 There is a VVV but it is best to take a walk with us!

-However the best way to get around after a walking tour in Amsterdam is a bicycle .
+However, the best way to get around after a walking tour in Amsterdam is by bicycle .

 What is the best time to go to Amsterdam or Holland?
 Here are some weather facts:

 The months July and August have nice weather with a good average temperatures.